Breadcrumbs

 4. The Blog Post Didn't Trigger the Automation

 Blog automations rely on your blog's RSS feed to detect new posts.
-If there was an issue with your RSS feed or the automation didn't detect a new post, no message would have been scheduled.
+If there was an issue with your RSS feed or the automation didn't detect a new post, no message would have been sent.

 Verify that:

-Your RSS feed is functioning correctly
+• Your RSS feed is functioning correctly

-The blog post was published (not saved as a draft)
+• The blog post was published (not saved as a draft)

-The automation is active and properly configured
+• The automation is active and properly configured

 5. Timing of the Send